stefanteixeira/github-tests/README.md

 ## Running tests in the cloud

 The project is also configured to run tests in the cloud, using [Sauce Labs](https://saucelabs.com/).
-The ```conf-saucelabs.js``` file defines two environments in which the tests will run:
+The ```conf-saucelabs.js``` file defines two environments in which the tests may run:

 - Chrome 46 + Windows 8
 - Firefox 42 + OS X 10.10 (Yosemite)

+To run tests in Sauce Labs, a "saucelabs" Grunt task was created.
+So, you just need to run:

+    ```grunt saucelabs```

 You can add or edit these environments as you want.
 Sauce Labs provides a [Platform Configurator](https://docs.saucelabs.com/reference/platforms-configurator/#/) to help with that.